csun-comp587-s20/pelican/FINALREPORT.md

 * Being able to write and execute efficient test suites requires deep understanding of the project.

-* With my current knowledge of utilizing verification testing techniques with technologies alike Dafny, a verification testing approach could be performed on this project.
+* With my current knowledge of utilizing verification testing techniques with technologies alike Dafny, a verification testing approach could have been performed on this project.

+* Introducing property-based testing could prove to be useful to test this framework.